-with $ \mathcal{P}_{\rm GW} $ being the GW emission power, $ \mu $ the reduced mass, $\omega$ and $r$ the angular velocity and separating distance of binary, and $m_\NS$ the neutron star mass.
-Note that

-and $f_{}$ is GW frequency.
-Eq.~\eqref{:fre} tells us the relation between orbiting radius and GW frequency of the NS-BH binary.

-With the existence of ultralight axion DM, besides the energy radiated by GW, more energy could be radiated through several mechanisms.
-In the followings, we will discuss them one by one.
-The benchmark values for $M_\BH$, $m_\NS$ and $f$ are $100~{\rm M_\odot}$, $1.5~{\rm M_\odot}$ and $0.01~\text{Hz}$.
+with $ \mu $ the reduced mass, $\omega$ and $r$ the angular velocity and separating distance of binary, $f_{}$ the GW frequency, and $m_\NS$ the NS mass.
+With the existence of ultralight axion particles, more energy could be dissipated through several mechanisms, which will be discussed in the followings.
+The benchmark values for $M_\BH$, $m_\NS$, and $f$ are $100~{\rm M_\odot}$, $1.5~{\rm M_\odot}$, and $0.01~\text{Hz}$.

-\textit{\textbf{Depletion of Axion Cloud.}}--- The boundary condition at horizon of the Kerr black hole would lead to imaginary frequency of axion particles and then the exponential growth of the bound-state axions.
-In other words, the fast-spinning black hole can spontaneously transform energy and angular momentum to produce a macroscopic axion cloud and form a gravitational atom through superradiance process~\cite{1971SR,*1972SR,1973SR,Zouros:1979iw,Dolan:2007mj,2020SR}.
-In the gravitational atom, the gravitational fine-structure constant is defined by $ \alpha = { M_\BH} m_a $, where $ m_a $ is the axion mass.
-This parameter decides the efficiency of the superradiant instability and the time scale of axion cloud formation.
-Since a considerable cloud formation speed requires $ \alpha \sim \mathcal{O}(10^{-2} \textrm{-} 1) $, we are concerned with the axion mass ranging from $ 10^{-14} $ to $ 10^{-12}~\text{eV} $ for $M_\BH \sim 100~{\rm M_\odot}$.
-The superradiance condition~\cite{2020SR} reads
+\textit{\textbf{Depletion of axion cloud.}}--- The boundary condition at horizon of the Kerr BH would lead to imaginary frequency of axion and then the exponential growth of the bound-state axions.
+In other words, the fast-spinning BH spontaneously transforms energy and angular momentum to produce a macroscopic axion cloud and form a gravitational atom through superradiance process~\cite{1971SR,*1972SR,1973SR,Zouros:1979iw,Dolan:2007mj,2020SR}.
+The efficiency of the superradiant instability or the timescale is determined by the gravitational fine-structure constant, defined by $ \alpha = { M_\BH} m_a $ with the axion mass $m_a$.
+The superradiance condition~\cite{2020SR} reads $ {\alpha} < \frac{{m\,}\chi}{2 \,( 1+\sqrt{1-\chi^{2}}) } $, with $ \chi $ the dimensionless spin of rotating BH and $m$ the magnetic quantum number of axion cloud.
+Assuming $ \alpha = 0.2 $, for $ 2p $ level axion cloud ($\, \left|211\right\rangle$ state), the superradiance rate depends on axion mass and BH spin~\cite{Detweiler:1980uk,Baumann:2019eav}, i.e.,